American football: Evolution of the game

 The introduction of the snap resulted in an unexpected consequence.
-Before the snap, the strategy had been to punt if a scrum resulted in bad field position.
-However, a group of Princeton players realized that as the snap was uncontested, they could now hold the ball indefinitely to prevent their opponent from scoring.
+Before the snap, the strategy had been to punt if a scrum resulted in a bad field position.
+However, a group of Princeton players realized that, as the snap was uncontested, they could now hold the ball indefinitely to prevent their opponent from scoring.
 In 1881, in a game between Yale and Princeton, both teams used this strategy to maintain their undefeated records.
 Each team held the ball, gaining no ground, for an entire half, resulting in a 0–0 tie.
 This "block game" proved extremely unpopular with both teams' spectators and fans.

 A rule change was necessary to prevent this strategy from taking hold, and a reversion to the scrum was considered.
 However, Camp successfully proposed a rule in 1882 that limited each team to three downs, or tackles, to advance the ball 5 yd.
 Failure to advance the ball the required distance within those three downs would result in control of the ball being forfeited to the other team.
 This change effectively made American football a separate sport from rugby, and the resulting five-yard lines added to the field to measure distances made it resemble a gridiron in appearance.
 Other major rule changes included a reduction of the field size to 110 × 53+1/3 yd and the adoption of a scoring system that awarded four points for a touchdown, two for a safety and a goal following a touchdown, and five for a goal from the field.
 Additionally, tackling below the waist was legalized, and a static line of scrimmage was instituted.